 I am a certified WELL Practitioner, a Fellow of the Royal Society of Arts (RSA), and an arts patron committed to advancing the dialogue between design, culture, and wellbeing.
 Above all, I am an advocate for empathetic, future-facing leadership—especially for women designing and leading in an era that demands both vision and care.

-—Nina Dee Rattenbury
+—Nina Rattenbury